 Rwanda commands its premium for genuine reasons.
 Kigali International Airport is closer to the gorillas, at two and a half to three hours by road, than Entebbe is to Bwindi, which is eight to ten hours by road although charter flights now cut that to about an hour.
 The trek terrain in Volcanoes is volcanic and open in stretches, generally shorter and more accessible underfoot than Uganda's Bwindi rainforest, which is dense, steep, and physically demanding in a way that surprises guests expecting an easier walk.
 The lodge inventory at the premium end is significantly more developed in Rwanda, although Uganda has been catching up with properties such as Bwindi Lodge and Sanctuary Gorilla Forest Camp.
 Rwanda has positioned itself deliberately as the premium destination, with road infrastructure, hospitality standards, and a tourism strategy built around exactly that.

-The high season for Rwanda gorilla trekking runs June through September and again December through February.
+Gorilla trekking in Rwanda is possible year-round, and the habituation work continues whether the sky is clear or the rain is coming down.
+The conditions vary meaningfully across the calendar, however, and so do the prices and the permit availability.
+The high season runs June through September and again December through February.
 These are the dry windows, with the firmest trek terrain, the most reliable visibility on the trail, and the highest demand on both permits and lodges.
 Permits during these months sell out four to six months ahead at minimum, and the premium lodges sell out further out than that for the peak weeks.
 If you have set dates in this window, the rule is straightforward: book early, secure the permits first, and let the lodge selection follow from what is still available.

 The low season runs November through May, with March through May carrying the heaviest rain.
-This is the window where the 30 percent permit discount applies for guests visiting all three parks.
+This is the window where the 30 percent permit discount applies for gorilla treks combined with at least two nights in Akagera or Nyungwe.
 The treks during these months are wetter underfoot, visibility can be reduced in heavy rain, and the gear demands rise.
 But the encounters themselves are entirely valid.
 The gorillas are there, the families are habituated to humans regardless of the weather, and the lodges sit at lower rates, which compounds with the permit discount to make a low-season Rwanda trip the strongest value the country offers.
+For guests with flexible dates, I quietly steer toward late November and early December before the Christmas peak, and toward early to mid-June before the high-season rates fully arrive, the shoulder weeks where conditions are reasonable, rates have not yet peaked, and the permit discount may still apply on the late-November end.

 Combining Gorilla Trekking with a Tanzania Safari

-The order matters too.
-I generally recommend Rwanda first, Tanzania safari in the middle, then optional Zanzibar finish.
-The trek is the most physically demanding element of the journey, and starting fresh makes the encounter itself more present.
-I cover the calendar question more broadly in my piece on how many days you actually need for a Tanzania safari, which is the framework I use when sequencing a combined East Africa trip.
+For honeymooners and milestone travellers, the combined journey, often finished with several nights on Zanzibar, sits in a category of its own, moving from mountain gorillas in volcanic forest, to lions on the Serengeti plains, to reef and ocean on the coast.
+My piece on honeymoon safaris combining Tanzania and Zanzibar covers how those portions are paced together.
+On order, I recommend Rwanda first, Tanzania in the middle, then an optional Zanzibar finish, because the trek is the most physically demanding element and starting fresh makes the encounter more present.
+My piece on how many days you actually need for a Tanzania safari is the framework I use when sequencing a combined East Africa trip.

 Permits Sell Out Months Ahead